 Christmas falls at the beginning of summer down in the Southern Hemisphere.
 So there’s none of the snow or winter chill surrounding the festive season.
 Many swap the traditional Christmas roast for a barbecue on the beach on the big day.
-Even Santa is a little different, swapping reindeers for kangaroos to pull his sleigh or even rides over on a surfboard.
+Even Santa makes his journey a little differently, swapping reindeers for kangaroos to pull his sleigh or even riding over on a surfboard.
 Nice one, mate.

 (O.G Christmas makers right here!)

 We hope you've had a cracker year and are ready to welcome in 2022, no matter where you are.
 If you’re looking for that first step to a fresh and exotic location in the new year then we are ready to get you where you want to be!